-The MegaSat is a custom sensor interface shield which serves as the platform for learning to use and apply the Arduino Mega 2560 development board.
+The MegaSat is a custom sensor interface shield to provide a baseline payload for use in LaACES program.
+It is designed to be combined with an Arduino Mega2560 and Adafruit GPS Logger shield.
 It includes an accelerometer/gyroscope breakout board, internal and external temperature sensors, humidity and pressure sensors, and a real-time clock (RTC).
-Power is provided to the MegaSat's sensors and circuits by a +12V supply.
-Voltage regulators are used to supply +3.3V and +5V.
-There is also a +5V reference onboard.
-The MegaSat includes a datalogger shield that provides GPS, micro-SD for storage, and a small prototyping area.
+Power is provided to the MegaSat's sensors and circuits by a +9-12V supply.
+Teams have previously flown both 9V and 12V battery packs without issue, though a lithium 9V pack with greater than .